-This project will replace bridge N-03-010, which carries Speen Street over the MBTA Framingham/Worcester Line in Natick.
+This project will replace bridge N-03-010, which carries Speen Street over the MBTA Framingham/Worcester commuter rail line in Natick.
 This bridge is currently listed as structurally deficient.
 This project is funded through MassDOT's Next Generation Bridge Program.